astroumd/lmtoy/docs/SLpipeline_run.md

 it can become tedious to keep everything in sync.
 Here's my own recipe, once a machine gets an update, the others are done "on demand" as follows:

      lmtoy pull

-and if there were changes to the SpectralLineReductioin gridder or to NEMO, those need a re-compilation, e.g.
+this is typically sufficient, but if there were changes to the SpectralLineReductioin gridder or to NEMO, those need a re-compilation, e.g.

       cd $LMTOY
       make update_lmtslr
       make update_nemo

 or if only one NEMO routine needed an update, e.g.